Ikiinc/distributed-processing/README.md

 ## Design Decisions
 In this repo for ease of prototyping, all services are defined in `docker-compose.yaml` file.
 Using one `kafka` partition and one `worker-service` to demo the system.
-In real world, we define the same as kubernetes services.
+In real world, we define the same as kubernetes services with horizontal scaling enabled offering the following.

 #### Scalability and Fault Tolerance
 - All the services can be defined as kubernetes services to be horizontally scalable.
 - `api-server` is defined as micro service hence we can scale as per demand.
-- `kafka` serves as distributed job queue and we can define the number of partitions and replication factor through env variables, hence any number of consumers we can scale.
-Also we can post different categories of jobs in different topics. so that as per consumer capacity we can configure to consume from the different topics.
+- `kafka` serves as distributed job queue, its scalable. we can define the number of partitions and replication factor through env variables, hence any number of consumers we can scale.
+Also we can post different categories of jobs in different topics, so that as per consumer capacity we can configure to consume from the different topics.
 - `worker-service` is defined as kafka consumer micro service hence we can scale as per job load.
 If any worker node fails, it will not commit the offset and that job will be reprocessed later by another worker node which comes online.

 #### Persistence
 - Job details and status tracking is enabled using mongo db.
 Data will be persisted to enquire about the job details/status.
+- Mongodb also can be defined as replicaset for scalable and fault tolerance requirements.

+#### Distributed Processing
+- All services with multiple instances could be deployed in single or multiple peered networks enabling distributed processing.
+- This architecture offers scalability, fault tolerance features.

 #### Decentralization
 - For decentralized processing, ideally `api-server`, `mongodb`, `kafka` services are placed under a centralized kubernetes network and `worker-service` instances are deployed in decentralized network.
 - `worker-service` nodes should connect to `kafka` and `api-server` over the internet with proper authentication.